Climate change in Bangladesh: Agriculture

-In most countries like Bangladesh, yields from rain-fed agriculture was predicted to be reduced to 50% by 2020.
-For a country with increasing population and hunger, this will have an adverse effect on food security.
-Although the effects of climate change are highly variable, by 2030, South Asia could lose 10% of rice and maize yields, while neighboring states like Pakistan could experience a 50% reduction in crop yield.

-As a result of all this, Bangladesh would need to prepare for long-term adaptation, which could be as drastic as changing sowing dates due to seasonal variations, introducing different varieties and species, to practicing novel water supply and irrigation systems.
 Bangladeshi farmers have been adapting to rising water levels by making creative floating gardens which mesh water hyacinth plants with bamboo and fertilizer to provide a sturdy floating platform for agriculture, according to climate researcher Alizé Carrère.

 Being an agrarian society, people of Bangladesh are greatly dependent on various forms of agriculture.
 It is the main source of rural job in the country having over 87% people somewhat related to agri-based economy.
 In 2016, according to World Bank, agriculture contributed to 14.77% of country's GDP.
 A steady increase in agricultural production with the use of modern equipment and scientific methods, agriculture has been a key driver to eradicate rural poverty in Bangladesh.
 The risk of sea level rising and global warming is the biggest challenge not only to country's agricultural improvement but also the success on poverty reduction.

 As agricultural production is heavily related with temperature and rainfall, the current change in weather conditions is creating negative impact on crop yielding and the total area of arable land has been decreased.
 According to a report published by the Ministry of Environment and Forests - GoB, 1 degree Celsius increase in maximum temperature at vegetative, reproductive and ripening stages there was a decrease in Aman rice production by 2.94, 53.06 and 17.28 tons respectively.
 Another major threat deriving from this factor is water salinity which directly affects rice production especially in the coastal part of Bangladesh.
 The same report state that, the country will lose 12-16% of its land if the sea level rises by 1 meter.
 These challenges lead to food scarcity and insecurity for the huge populace of the country.
-There are several adaptation measures which are practised to cope up with the abnormal behaviour of climate such as: resilient varieties of crops, diversification, change in cropping pattern, mixed cropping, improved irrigation facility, adopting soil conservation, agroforestry and so on.
+There are several adaptation measures which are practised to help cope with abnormal climactic conditions, such as resilient varieties of crops, diversification, change in cropping pattern, mixed cropping, improved irrigation facilities, adopting soil conservation, agroforestry and so on.